10 Most Popular Horse Breeds and Types of Horses

 • Life expectancy: 25 years

-• Best for: Ranch work, racing, shows, leisure riding, and more
+• Specialty: Ranch work, racing, shows, and leisure riding

 • Origin: United States of America